YangHanlin/oss-deployment-action/README.md

 All contents in this repository, unless otherwise noted, are licensed under [MIT](LICENSE).

-This repository is not affliated with Alibaba Cloud.
+This repository is not affiliated with Alibaba Cloud.